teshomey/machine_learning/README.md

 ---

-### 2. Machine learning with applications in Python
+### 2. Machine Learning with Applications in Python

 An applied introduction to machine learning using Python and real-world datasets.